yast/yast.github.io/_posts/2022-08-23-yast-development-2022-7.md

 Additionally, we are also proud of remarking that those container images include the YaST Kdump and YaST Bootloader modules.
-We recently adapted them to work containerized, which we consider an important milestone because is implies libstorage-ng is now able to perform a system analysis of the running host system from a container.
+We recently adapted them to work containerized, which we consider an important milestone because it implies libstorage-ng is now able to perform a system analysis of the running host system from a container.

 ## YaST on ALP {#yast}